ericng921/World_Weather_Analysis/README.md

 ## Summary
 There are two recommendations to take the app to the next level and a more accurate result.

-1. Add another customer input for entering country code to find a more specific place customer prefer to go travel
+1. Add another customer input for entering country code to find a more specific place that customer prefer to go travel to.

-2. Another thing is to add an extra code after visualizing the itinerary to save the result such as the Hotel Name and city's detail to a csv file so customer can save it as record for their future use.
+2. Add an extra code after visualizing the itinerary to save the result such as the Hotel Name and city's detail to a csv file, so customer can save it as record and review it in future.